Masks

 Limitations

-Exporting Masks
+Exporting and Importing Masks

 Please refer to the Darwin JSON schema to understand how Masks are represented in exports.